 Interstate 315 Montana

 Interstate 315 spurs east from I-15 by Great Falls Market Place shopping center to Country Club Boulevard at 6th Street SW.
-Totaling just 0.828 miles per the 2013 MDT Route log, I-315 is only slightly longer than the shortest Interstate highway, unsigned Interstate 878 near John F. Kennedy International Airport in New York City.
+Measuring just 0.824 miles in length per the 2022 Montana Department of Transportation (MDT) Route log, I-315 is only slightly longer than the shortest Interstate highway, unsigned Interstate 878 near John F. Kennedy International Airport (JFK) in New York City.

 Signs for Exit 278 along Interstate 15 reference Business Loop I-15, U.S. 89 and MT 200.
 I-315 is omitted due to the number of overlapped routes.
 MT 3 is also routed along the freeway, but equally unsigned.

-The Great Falls Business Loop for Interstate 15 loops east via U.S. 89 and MT 200 along Country Club Boulevard and 10th Avenue South to 5th Street south and 6th Street north.
+The Great Falls Business Loop for Interstate 15 loops east via U.S. 89 and MT 200 along Country Club Boulevard and 10th Avenue S to 5th Street south and 6th Street north.
 The I-315 portion passes over both 14th Street SW and a BNSF Railroad.
-An 11-block couplet takes the business route north 0.8 miles from U.S. 89/MT 3-200 (10th Avenue South) to 1st Avenue North and the central business district.
+An 11 block long couplet takes the business route north 0.8 miles from U.S. 89/MT 3-200 (10th Avenue S) to 1st Avenue N and the central business district.
 1st Avenue west across the Missouri River to Central Avenue returns Business Loop I-15 solo to I-15 at Exit 280.

-Montana Highway 3 begins along side Interstate 315 from I-15.
+Montana Highway 3 begins alongside Interstate 315 from I-15.
 The state highway connects Great Falls with Billings, and it is cosigned with U.S. 89, MT 200, U.S. 87, U.S. 191 and U.S. 12.
-The only section of MT 3 that is not cosigned with another route is the segment between Lavina (U.S. 12) and Billings (Interstate 90 – Exit 450).
+The only section of MT 3 that is not cosigned with another route is the segment between U.S. 12 at Lavina and Interstate 90 at Exit 450 in Billings.
 The extended MT 3 was commissioned around 2000; originally it only traveled between Lavina and Billings.